Introduction: Brain Tune E-book

 Psychology reinforces this illusion.
 The “just‑world” bias convinces people that hierarchies are natural, that animals exist “for us.”
 Cultural conditioning cements this belief, embedding it in law, ritual, and custom.
 Exploitation becomes unquestioned truth rather than conscious choice.

 Reality is clear: farmed animals are human creations, not ordained beings.
 Their suffering is imposed, not inevitable.
-Liberation demands dismantling the illusion of sacred purpose and recognizing that these beings deserve autonomy, not ownership.
+Tuning our perception to see their autonomy beyond ownership becomes liberation — dissolving the illusion of sacred purpose and restoring beings to harmony.

 4-4 Breaking Illusions of Entitlement